 About the Faculty of Engineering

 Our aim is to address pressing societal issues and grand technical challenges in science and engineering.
-Through dedicated, strategic research groups, we tackle diverse issues in a wide range of areas.
 Research students are attracted to Bristol by the strength of our major research groups to:

 - work within a research group to make a significant contribution to the development and understanding of a specific field;